leaningtech/labs/src/content/blog/how-cheerp-supports-64-bit-integers-in-both-javascript-and-webassembly.md

 ## JavaScript has actual integers now!

 `[BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)` is a new numerical type recently added to JavaScript.
-It allows to precisely represent and compute arbitrarily sized integers.
-The new `[BigInt64Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt64Array)` also allows to efficiently use 64-bit values in arrays.
+It allows one to precisely represent and compute arbitrarily sized integers.
+The new `[BigInt64Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt64Array)` also allows one to efficiently use 64-bit values in arrays.

 We can use these features to solve the issue of representing types like `int64_t` for code that is compiled to JavaScript.